sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/03-circuit-breakers.md

 ### Earth leakage current

 Can be used to detect electrical faults to earth in electrical.
+There are 2 types of circuit breakers to detect electrical faults to earth.

 - Voltage operated protection - Earth Leakage Circuit Breaker (ELCB)
 - Current operated protection - Residual Current Circuit Breaker (RCCB) or